Persson Group Handbook

 Our group’s main computing resources are:

-• NERSC (the LBNL supercomputing center, one of the biggest in the world)
+• (the LBNL supercomputing center, one of the biggest in the world)

 • Argonne Leadership Computing Facility (sometimes)